-2. Rules Regarding Protected Topic Surveys

-a.
-Protection of Student Privacy
+- 2. Rules Regarding Protected Topic Surveys - a.
+Protection of Student Privacy b.
+Parental Notification and Consent

 The school system will take measures to protect the identification and privacy of students participating in any protected topic survey.
 These measures may include limiting access to completed surveys and to survey results, as allowed by law.